User Tools

 2023, October 5: Fish & Game and Eversource email

-2023, September 15: Eversource request to NH Division of Historical Resources for review of X-178(1), states there are not buildings, structures (bridges, walls, culverts, etc.,) objects, districts or landscapes within the project area.
+2023, September 15: Eversource request to NH Division of Historical Resources for review of X-178(1), states there are no buildings, structures (bridges, walls, culverts, etc.,) objects, districts or landscapes within the project area.
 DHR writes: "Please contact the DHR to further refine scope of architectural survey."

 2023, September 7: Fish and Game and Eversource email